sherryli26/Aggravated-Assaults-in-Chicago/README.md

 # Crime-in-Chicago
-An introduction of crime situation in Chicago &amp; What are the factors that make crimes easier to happen?
+An introduction of crime situation in Chicago &amp; What are the factors that are correlated with crime rates in communities?